-If you’re encountering the Error 0x80070718: Not enough quota is available to process this command message when working with files/documents on your Windows 11/10 device, then this post is intended to help you.
+If you’re encountering the Error 0x80070718: Not enough quota is available to process this command message when working with files/documents on your Windows 11/10 device.
+This post is intended to help you.
 In this post, we will provide the most appropriate solutions you can try to help you remediate this issue.

 When you encounter this issue. you’ll receive the following full error message;

 An unexpected error is keeping you from renaming the file.
 If you continue to receive this error, you can use the error code to search for help with this problem.